thusted/README_Generator/README.md

 To use, just be sure to install inquirer and fs dependencies.

 ## Licenses
-This application is covered under MIT License license.
+This application is covered under MIT License.

 ## Contributing
 I contributed to this project.